Ziegmaster/ZiegmaChat/README.md

 # 👍 Credits
 Thanks to [BlackyWhoElse](https://github.com/BlackyWhoElse/streamer.bot-actions)
 for the chat widget that was modified for correct usage in this project.
+His themes are fully compatible.
+You can get them [here](https://github.com/BlackyWhoElse/streamer.bot-actions/tree/main/widget/chat/theme).

 # 🌐 Developing and building from source